linuxisnotunix/ttool-ai/README.md

 Do correct incoherency 1-5 to propose a new block diagram.

 ```
 Click on start, wait.
-Then click on apply, and reorganize the blocks: you should have an updated Block Diagram.
+Then click on apply, and reorganize the blocks ot improve their graphical representation: you should have a readable updated Block Diagram.

+### 4.4.
+Trying our framework on your own models
+You can also test our framework using diagrams you have created yourself with TTool.
+If you want to generate these diagrams using TTool-AI, follow these steps:
+1. Copy and paste the desired specification into the TTool-AI window.
+2. Select either `Identify use cases` or `Identify system blocks`.
+3. Click on `Start`.
+4. Once the LLM has responded, click on `Apply response`.

+And now, follow the steps explained in 4.2 and 4.3 for detecting and correcting inconsistencies.

 Enjoy!